AngelFerreros/project1-game/README.md

 Project #1: The Game

 Game: Guess the movie

 Technologies Used:
-Used HTML, CSS- with Bootstrap for the modal button and Javascript.
+Used HTML, CSS- with Bootstrap for the modal buttons and pop up window and Javascript.

 The Approach Taken:
 Before writing code, I developed the pseudo-code and game flow.
 I drew out the user interface I had in mind and the steps to be taken by the player.
 This then helped me in identifying what is needed in the code ( i.e. using arrays, functions, loops).